The 2010 Mexico Chairmanship

 Fourth Meeting of the Global Forum on Migration and Development

 8-11 November 2010, Puerto Vallarta, Mexico

+The fourth meeting of the GFMD, hosted by Mexico in Puerto Vallarta, was attended by 131 countries and 38 international organizations.
 It was, by all accounts, a successful meeting of minds of government and civil society on a range of problems - both old and new - relating to migration and development.